TheresaLui/SelfHelpContent_v2/articles/partnercenter/co-sell-create-update-business-profile.md

 ## **Recommended Steps**

-- You need to have either business profile admin or referral admin role to create or update a business profile.
+- You need to have either business profile admin or referral admin role to create or update a business profile
-- Create profiles for countries where you have legal business presence.
+- Create profiles for countries where you have legal business presence
-- Don't create profiles in regions outside of your legal region if you have a CSP account.
+- Don't create profiles in regions outside of your legal region if you have a CSP account
-- You can add up to five locations per country where you have a legal presence.
+- You can add up to five locations per country where you have a legal presence

 ## **Recommended Documents**